 If you are concerned you might have been exposed to someone with COVID-19 or are experiencing symptoms such as fever or dry cough, please contact your primary care provider.

-NextCare Urgent Care has available at its Greeley and Longmont locations curbside testing, rapid testing, and antibody testing.
-Patients presenting COVID-19 symptoms are encouraged to use curbside services.
+NextCare Urgent Care has available at its Greeley and Longmont locations curbside care, rapid testing, and antibody testing.
+Patients presenting COVID-19 symptoms are encouraged to use curbside services or designated alternative entrances.
 If you are not presenting viral or COVID-19 symptoms, you will be asked to come into the clinic.
 To access curbside care, NextCare requests you contact the clinic before visiting.
 NextCare also recommends all patients book a time online at https://nextcare.com/ to help reduce wait time, but walk-ins are accepted.

 Greeley testing site information: